youngturing/Mailing-machine/README.md

 # Mailing machine

-Application for email sending automation using Outlook.
-Application requires Outlook desktop preinstalled in order to function. **Works only on Windows OS**.
+Application for email sending automation using Outlook. **In order to function application requires:**
+- Outlook desktop preinstalled
+- Windows OS

 ### Main use case:
 1. Download code from this repository